 The assistant referee must not signal simply because a player is in an offside position, but must look for active involvement.
-Furthermore, if an assistant referee is in any doubt as to whether a player is actively involved or not, the assistant referee is expected to decide in favor of the attacker; in other words, to refrain from signaling offside.
+In other words, the assistant referee must "wait and see."
+Furthermore, if an assistant referee is in any doubt as to whether a player is in an offside position or if a player in an offside position is actively involved in play, the assistant referee must decide in favor of the attacker and refrain from signaling offside.
+To phrase it slightly differently: When in doubt, keep the flag down and give the benefit of that doubt to the attacker.
 The referee, too, must be certain that there is active involvement before deciding for offside.

-NOTE: In no case should a player be declared offside for simply being in an offside position; being "offside" means that the player has been actively involved in the play-see Advice 11.3-11.6.
+NOTE: The Law does not allow a player to be declared offside for simply being in an offside position; being "offside" means that the player has been actively involved in the play - see Advice 11.3-11.6.
+See also the decision diagram at 11.16.